SamedBayer/document-updater/README.md

 2-) More advanced models might give better performance for Embedding generation.

-3-) Solution might be tested with different use cases.
+3-) The solution should be tested across various scenarios, including:
-        Extreme cases:
         - Query which is irrelavent to all page contents
         - Query which is highly relevant to all page contents